Deep-Symmetry/bytefield-svg/README.md

 It has not yet been published to npm; I am holding off on doing that until the DSL stabilizes a bit in the course of converting the LaTeX documents I developed this for.
 I expect it will be ready in a week or two.
-Until then, clone the repository and build it by running:
+Until then, clone the repository and build it by making sure you have [Node.js](https://nodejs.org/en/) and the [Clojure CLI tools](https://clojure.org/guides/getting_started) installed, and run:

     npm install
     npm run build

 This will create the file `lib.js`.
 At that point, you can try building the test SVG file as shown above.

+To check for outdated dependencies, you can run:

+    clojure -A:outdated

 ## License